vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 If you submit the code to the right, you'll see that you get two types of errors. _SQL_ errors are shown below the editor.
 You should see:

 ```
-syntax error at or near "'Welcome to the course!'"
-LINE 2: 'Welcome to the course!' ^
+syntax error at or near "'DataCamp <3 SQL'" LINE 2: 'DataCamp <3 SQL' ^
 ```

 _DataCamp_ errors are shown in the the **Instructions** box.
 These will let you know in English where you went wrong in your code!
 You should see: